-Oliver has been the Member of Parliament for West Dorset since 1997 and from 2010 he was the Minister for Government Policy in David Cameron's coalition government.
-He is currently Chancellor of the Duchy of Lancaster, Cabinet Minister in overall charge of the Cabinet Office.
+Oliver has been the Member of Parliament for West Dorset since 1997.
+From 2010 he was the Minister for Government Policy in David Cameron's coalition government.
+He continued to serve as Chancellor of the Duchy of Lancaster, Cabinet Minister in overall charge of the Cabinet Office until July 2016.

 He was born in 1956 and is married with two children.
 Oliver was educated at Cambridge University, Princeton University and London Business School.In a varied career, Oliver has been a research fellow at Cambridge University, a civil servant and a bank director.
 He lives in West Dorset and London.